7 Keys to Victory in Washington Redskins' Week 2 Matchup

 This long-armed, jet-heeled rush end must be double-teamed on every play, even if it means the Redskins taking their chances with the Rams' other capable pass-rushers.
 The Los Angeles defense can also turn Connor Barwin and Michael Brockers loose on quarterbacks, but neither can take over and decide a game the way Quinn can.

-Ostensibly, the Redskins may like their matchup of perennial Pro-Bowl left tackle Trent Williams against Quinn.
+The Redskins may like their matchup of five-time Pro Bowl left tackle Trent Williams against Quinn.
 Yet as effective as Williams is, he can be beaten by a speed rush to the outside, which just happens to be Quinn's forte.

 If last week's depressing defeat to the Eagles told the Redskins anything, it's how their five starters along the offensive line can't win one-on-one matchups.
-Philly defensive tackles Fletcher Cox and Timmy Jernigan, along with rush end Brandon Graham, ran riot against individual blocking.
+Philly defensive tackles Fletcher Cox and Timmy Jernigan, along with rush end Brandon Graham, ran riot against individual blockers.

 The onus is on line coach Bill Callahan to make sure his blockers are supplemented in Week 2, especially those tasked with keeping Quinn in check.

-Phillips isn't shy about moving his best pass-rusher around to put him on the open-side of formations.
+Phillips isn't shy about moving his best pass-rusher around to put him on the open side of formations.
 He did it with DeMarcus Ware while in charge of the Dallas Cowboys and to some extent with Von Miller when calling defenses for the Denver Broncos.

 Wherever Quinn lines up, he must draw a crowd.
 At the very least, it should mean having a running back or tight end chip him every play.

-Callahan would be better served assigning a tight end to play over Quinn every snap.
-I would even consider using swing tackle Ty Nsekhe as a jumbo-style tight end for this purpose.
+Callahan would be better served assigning a tight end to play over Quinn every snap or using swing tackle Ty Nsekhe as a jumbo-style tight end for this purpose.

 The Redskins have to commit to stopping a pass-rushing game-wrecker who now has more flexibility in Phillips' version of the 3-4 defense.

-Use 2-Tight End Sets and Show Max.
-Protection Looks Early
+Use 2-Tight End Sets and Show Max Protection Looks Early

-Slowing down the blitz-happy 3-4 the Rams have implemented this season is the biggest key to a Washington win in Week 2.
+Slowing down the Rams' blitz-happy 3-4 is the biggest key to a Washington win in Week 2.
 The process can begin by loading the line of scrimmage with two tight ends and showing maximum protection early on.

 Playing with two tight ends will mean the Redskins can double each of the Rams' dangerous edge-rushers, Quinn and Barwin.
-Since the Phillips defense is essentially a 5-2 front, keeping the rush ends in check is vital.
+Since Phillips' defense is essentially a 5-2 front, keeping the rush ends in check is vital.

 Fortunately, the Redskins have the personnel to easily put this plan into action.
-Specifically, the roster features an embarrassment of riches at tight end, with Jordan Reed, Niles Paul, Vernon Davis and rookie Jeremy Sprinkle on the depth chart.
+Specifically, the roster features an embarrassment of riches at tight end with Jordan Reed, Niles Paul, Vernon Davis and rookie Jeremy Sprinkle.

-Fifth-round pick Sprinkle and 33-year-old Davis are the best blockers in the group, but Nsekhe can also be used if others are struggling.
+Fifth-round pick Sprinkle and the 33-year-old Davis are the best blockers in the group, but the 6'8", 338-pound Nsekhe can also be used if others are struggling.

-Doubling up on the outside, can also help the Redskins on the inside.
-In particular, if tandem blocking is quickly set up on the edge, one member of the duo can slide off and help double lethal L.A.
-D-tackle Aaron Donald.
+Doubling up on the outside can also help the Redskins on the inside.
+In particular, if tandem blocking is quickly set up on the edge, one member of the duo can slide off and help double Aaron Donald.

-The awesome 3-technique is one of the most destructive interior pass-rushers in the league and is set to make his debut in Week 2.
+The awesome 3-technique D-tackle is one of the most destructive interior pass-rushers in the league and is set to make his debut in Week 2.

 Donald is back among the starters, according to McVay, per Myles Simmons of the Rams' official website: "He's back here with us now and looking to get him going.
 And as far as how he'll be utilized in this game and kind of exactly what that plan entails is going to be predicated on how he feels going out to practice and getting involved."

-Donald's start to the season may have been delayed by a contract holdout, but he's still a force along the interior, one the Redskins can't ignore.
+Donald's start to the season may have been delayed by a contract holdout, but he's still a force along the interior and one the Redskins can't ignore.

 Seeing Donald back in the fold is one more reason why the Redskins should show maximum protection a lot early on.
-Keeping seven or eight blockers in may initially waste some of Washington's more effective weapons, such as Davis and Reed, but it will not only slow the Rams' front seven down.

-It will also set up the big plays over the middle the Redskins can find against Phillips' coverage tendencies.
+Keeping seven or eight blockers in may initially waste some of Washington's more effective weapons, such as Davis and Reed, but it will not only slow the Rams' front seven down but also set up big plays over the middle the Redskins can find against Phillips' coverage tendencies.

 Get Jordan Reed and Vernon Davis More Involved over the Middle

 Phillips has had a career-long tendency to trust his inside linebackers in man coverage over the middle.
-The use of two-deep zone shells from the safeties, as well as quarters-style coverage looks deep, means the middle can often be left exposed.
+The use of two-deep zone shells from the safeties, as well as deep quarters-style coverage looks, means the middle can often be left exposed.

 It's something the Redskins can take full advantage of by getting Reed and Davis more involved this week.
 Both tight ends present mismatches on the inside against Rams linebackers Alec Ogletree and Mark Barron.

-Creating those mismatches can come from using max. protection looks early on.
+Creating those mismatches can come from using max protection looks early on.

-One of the features of the scheme Phillips runs is the use of 'Green Dogs.'
-Simply put, it means a defender assigned in man coverage can blitz or green dog, if his coverage assignment stays in to block rather than releasing out into space.
+One of the features of the scheme Phillips runs is the use of "Green Dogs."
+Simply put, it means a defender assigned in man coverage can blitz or green-dog if his coverage assignment stays in to block rather than releasing out into space.

-If the Redskins are willing to chance some deep, seven- and nine-step drops from Cousins, they can hit Reed or Davis on late releases behind these inside blitzes.
+If the Redskins are willing to chance some seven- and nine-step drops from Cousins, they can hit Reed or Davis on late releases behind these inside blitzes.
 It would mean Reed and Davis selling blocks initially, then attacking the open middle as hot reads.

 Of course, such a tactic would be reliant on protection holding up long enough to sell the rouse.
 Yet if it does, Washington will hit a host of big plays over the middle.